 All in-scope factories are required to join Better Work and submit to its monitoring program and advisory services.
-PVH further requires that all in-scope factories located in Better Work countries utilize BW-SLCP assessment, where available.
-Better Work advisory and training services can support the factory in addressing noncompliance issues in a timely and effective fashion, before and after the assessment takes place.
+Better Work advisory and training services can support the factory in addressing non-compliance issues in a timely and effective fashion, before and after the assessment takes place.

-Factories can apply for an exemption from the Better Work Program if they meet one of the following two criteria: (1) the factory has a one-time order or has a short-term relationship with PVH, or (2) the factory self-manages a sophisticated corporate responsibility (CR) program or implements a CR strategy run by another PVH-recognized program.1 participating in the Better Work program and demonstrates good faith efforts to comply with Better Work standards and requirements.
-The Blue-Orange 1st and Blue-Orange 2nd rating signifies that the factory is participating in the program, but is considered High Risk by PVH CR due lack of commitment, nontransparency, or the severity of non-compliances.
+Factories can apply for an exemption from the Better Work Program if they meet one of the following two criteria: (1) the factory has a one-time order or has a short-term relationship with PVH, or (2) the factory self-manages a sophisticated corporate responsibility (CR) program or implements a CR strategy run by another PVH-recognized program.

+PVH CR will accept Better Work Enterprise Assessment reports for an in-scope factory in lieu of Assessments.
+If the factory is authorized for PVH production based on the findings in the Better Work report, the factory will receive a Blue, Blue-Orange 1st or Blue-Orange 2nd rating.
+The Blue rating signifies that the factory is actively participating in the Better Work program and demonstrates good faith efforts to comply with Better Work standards and requirements.
+The Blue-Orange 1st and BlueOrange 2nd rating signifies that the factory is participating in the program, but is considered High Risk by PVH CR due lack of commitment, nontransparency, or the severity of non-compliances.
-PVH CR will accept Better Work

-Enterprise Assessment reports

-for an in-scope factory in lieu of

-Assessments.
-If the factory is

-authorized for PVH production

-based on the findings in the Better

-Work report, the factory will receive

-a Blue, Blue-Orange 1st or BlueOrange 2nd rating.
-The Blue rating

-signifies that the factory is actively